linode/docs/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/index.md

     ![Initial Kibana Page](kibana-initial-page.png "Initial Kibana Page")

-1. To begin configuring index patterns, scroll down until the "Index Patterns" button appears, and select it.
+1. To begin configuring index patterns, scroll down until the **Index Patterns** button appears, and click it.

     ![Kibana Home Page Index Patterns](kibana-home-page.png "Kibana Home Page Index Patterns")

 1. The Index Patterns page should be displayed.
-Select "Create index pattern" to begin.
+Click the **Create index pattern** button to begin.

     ![Kibana Index Patterns Page](kibana-index-patterns-initial.png "Kibana Index Patterns Page")

-1. From this page, enter "filebeat-\*" into the "Index pattern" text box, then select the "Next step" button.
+1. From this page, enter "filebeat-\*" into the **Index pattern** text box, then click the **Next step** button.

     ![Kibana Create Index Pattern](kibana-index-patterns-create.png "Kibana Create Index Pattern")

-1. In the following page, select `@timestamp` from the "Time Filter field name" dropdown menu, then select the "Create index pattern" button.
+1. In the following page, select `@timestamp` from the **Time Filter field name** dropdown menu, then click the **Create index pattern** button.

     ![Kibana Create Index Pattern](kibana-index-patterns-timestamp.png "Kibana Create Index Pattern")

 1. A page with the index pattern details will then be shown.
-Select the "Discover" tab from the sidebar to view incoming logs.
+Click the **Discover** compass icon from the sidebar to view incoming logs.

     ![Kibana Select Discover](kibana-to-discover-tab.png "Kibana Select Discover")

-1. The Discover tab provides a realtime view of logs as they are ingested by Elasticsearch from your Kubernetes cluster.
-The histogram provides a view of log volume over time, which by default spans for the last 15 minutes.
+1. The Discover page provides a realtime view of logs as they are ingested by Elasticsearch from your Kubernetes cluster.
+The histogram provides a view of log volume over time, which by default, spans the last 15 minutes.
 The sidebar on the left side of the user interface displays various fields parsed from json fields sent by Filebeat to Elasticsearch.

-1. Use the "Filters" box to search only for logs arriving from Kibana pods by filtering for `kubernetes.container.name : "kibana"`.
-Note that when selecting the text box, field names and values are auto-populated.
-Select the "Update" button to apply the search filter.
+1. Use the **Filters** box to search only for logs arriving from Kibana pods by filtering for `kubernetes.container.name : "kibana"`.
+Note: when selecting the text box, field names and values are auto-populated.
+Click the **Update** button to apply the search filter.

     ![Kibana Filter](kibana-kibana-filter.png "Kibana filter")

-1. In order to introspect a log event, select the expand arrow next to an event in the user interface.
+1. In order to expand a log event, click the arrow next to an event in the user interface.

     ![Kibana Open Log Event](kibana-expand-log.png "Kibana Open Log Event")